AED Comparison in New Zealand

 |---|---|---|---|---|---|---|

-| Works in 100% of Rescues?* | Yes | Yes | No | Yes | No | No |
+| Provides active assistance during all cardiac arrest scenarios* | Yes | Yes | No | Yes | No | No |

-| Manufacturer Location | USA | USA | USA | USA | China | China |
+| Manufacturer Location | USA | USA | USA | Ireland | China | China |

 | Real Time CPR feedback | Yes.
 Detects compression depth and rate, and speaks to you with live feedback. |